davecodes04/computer_architekture/README.md

 ```
 export PATH=$PWD/usr/bin/:$PATH
 ```
-Only *then* will `which riscv32-unknown-elf-gcc` (and hence cmake in the following step) find this executable.
+Only *then* will `which riscv32-unknown-elf-gcc` find this executable and hence `cmake` in the following step.

 ## Compile `pico-sdk` and `picotool`